 Updated: 30th January 2022

 Where to start with Dominica, wow!
-This country absolutely amazed me beyond any expectations.
+This Caribbean destination absolutely amazed me beyond any expectations.
 Coming into land on the tiny runway, I knew this was going to be a special trip, and I’m excited for your adventure to the nature island.